justinchuby/cmu-courseapi-restful-elasticsearch/README.md

 ## Current Progress

-Working on setting up the ES 5 searver and queries constructor.
+Working on setting up the ES 5 server.

 You may find the implemented endpoint in the `Api Endpoint` section.
 You can try it out by running `python3 api.py` and go to http://localhost:5000/course/v1/course/15-112/ or http://localhost:5000/course/v1/course/15-112/term/f16.

-## Development Requirements
+## Requirements

 ```
 Python>=3.5